 Description

-Current listed pricing should be read after selecting the exact presentation shown on the page.
-A product with a different unit count, concentration, fill volume, or route can change the total material received, even when the product name looks similar.
+Semax price should be read against the exact form and quantity chosen during ordering.
+A different pack size, concentration, fill volume, or route can change the amount of usable product received, even when the product name is the same.

 |---|---|---|